General Mills, Inc. (GIS) CEO Jeff Harmening on Q4 2020 Results - Earnings Call Transcript

 Andrew Lazar

 Maybe to start, I was hoping to focus on sort of the underlying business momentum, if I could, and I know it’s a little harder to get at now, obviously, given everything that’s going on.
-But, I think on the third quarter call, the General Mills had said that excluding the pandemic impact, it would be at the low end of its full year organic sales growth range of 1% to 2%.
-And I think that Blue Buffalo coming into the base adds about a point.
+But, I think on the third quarter call, the General Mills had said that excluding the pandemic impact, it would be at the low end of its full year organic sales growth range of 1% to 2%, and I think that Blue Buffalo coming into the base adds about a point.
 So, I guess underlying business trends, at least as of 3Q roughly call it flattish your expectation for the year.
 So, my question was, again, excluding the pandemic, I guess, would General Mills have been considering fiscal ‘21 to kind of still be somewhat of an incremental reinvestment year to really shore up sort of organic growth and build on the recent improvements you’ve seen in categories like snack bars and yogurt and things like that.

 Jeff Harmening

 Yes.
 Andrew, your math is right on that.
-And as I said before, we try to stay in the middle of both.
-And one of the ways we do that is by continuing to reinvest in our business.
+And as I said before, we try to stay in the middle of both, and one of the ways we do that is by continuing to reinvest in our business.
 And you see the results in the fourth quarter included a pretty significant step up on our marketing spending.
 And actually we think our strength at the beginning of June, especially in North America Retail is due to the fact that we are spending money on marketing because our promotion levels were actually down in June and our growth is still double digits.
-And so, we believe in investment and marketing and you saw that in the fourth quarter and you’ll see that again in fiscal ‘21.
+And so, we believe in investment and marketing and you saw that in the fourth quarter, and you’ll see that again in fiscal ‘21.
 You’ll also see investments for us and capabilities, particularly on the data and analytics side to drive both, our sales growth, things like ecommerce and strategic revenue management as well as cost savings projects like procurement.
 And so, whether COVID or not, we had planned to reinvest some of the earnings growth back into sustained top line sales growth, and that is our plan going into next year, currently.

 Andrew Lazar

 And then, I guess, lastly, it’s really on inventory, specifically at the consumer pantry level.
 I think in today’s release, you mentioned that there is the potential for sort of pantry inventory draw-downs moving forward.
-And I’m curious if this is simply a pet food comment, which I think would make a very good -- make sense, or a broader portfolio comment?
+And I’m curious if this is simply a pet food comment, which I think would make a very good -- make sense, or a broader portfolio comment.
 Because to me, because it seems that consumers have been both, consuming and replenishing, a lot of your center store products rather than stocking up.
-So, I’m just curious, if that’s something that you’re already starting to see or anticipate in fiscal ‘21 or more of a broader just pay at some point, just given how strong shipments have been, we should just keep an eye on for this, if you get what I’m asking?
+So, I’m just curious if that’s something that you’re already starting to see or anticipate in fiscal ‘21 or more of a broader just, “hey at some point, just given how strong shipments have been, we should just keep an eye on for this,” if you get what I’m asking?

 Jeff Harmening